hubwoop/Cookig-By-The-Book/readme.md

       Further Meta-Boxes can be by integrating like the other ones as described in the following UML diagram:
       ![MetaBox UML Diagram](assets/documentation/metaboxplantuml.png)
     - Introduced new WP-API Endpoint for recipes.
+      Effort to improve the documentation along the way: https://github.com/WP-API/docs/pull/45
     - Front and Back-end CSS to display metadata (input)
 - Added Taxonomies
     - World cuisine and meal type